 Rebecca Rose carefully records the buyer for each piece of her collectible art jewelry pieces.
 She provides certificates of authenticity and a display case with purchase.
 Certificates of authenticity include the name of each piece, its back story, the date of creation and the number of casting items in the limited edition run.
 Over time, she records the resale or transfer of any items that she can track to maintain a history for each piece.
 Her attention to storytelling adds to the perceived value of her work and encourages a collector’s mindset among her clients.
 How could this type of approach benefit your jewelry business?

-Special thanks to Artwork Archive for contributing to this article.
+Special thanks to Emily Zupsic of Artwork Archive for contributing to this article.
 Artwork Archive is a team of artists, entrepreneurs, developers, writers, designers and explorers based out of Denver, CO.
 The team has worked with thousands of artists, collectors and organizations from 50 countries to build a cloud-based art inventory system.
 Artists can manage, market, and grow their business while collectors are able to organize, catalog, and protect their collections.